-Ping is the director of Level Playing Field and has worked in the construction industry for over 7 years.
+Ping is the director of Level Playing Field Lawyers and the Principal Lawyer.
+She has worked in the construction industry as a lawyer and also a builder for over 10 years.

-Her various roles include in-house legal counsel for a development company, building company and structural steel company.
-She is an Australian Legal Practitioner and graduated from the University of Melbourne with a degree in Commerce and Law (Hons).
+Her various legal roles include in-house legal counsel for a development company, building company and structural steel company.

 Bojan has significant experience in building and construction site management and has successfully delivered numerous multi-unit sites.
 He has an Engineering degree from RMIT University and a Cert IV in Building and Construction.
 Previously, he owned and operated a tiling and waterproofing business.